Best-fit beta distribution

 Running means should converge if the MCMC chains are mixing well.

-If the shrink factor (a.k.a. potential scale reduction factor) stabilizes below a value of about 1.1 or 1.2 then convergence has probably occurred.
+If the shrink factor (a.k.a. potential scale reduction factor) stabilizes below a value of about 1.1 then convergence has probably occurred.

 This web app provides easy-to-use means for Bayesian Prevalence Estimation under Misclassification (in short, BayesPEM).
 Misclassifications occur when diagnostic tests are imperfect, with test characteristics —sensitivity and/or specificity— smaller than one.